jinglescode/devotions/_posts/bsf-genesis/2020-11-12-bsf-genesis-lesson12-day5.md

 **What was Lot's daughters' response to their new circumstances?
 Why?** They were alone, and there was no man to give them children.
 They made their father drunk and slept with him.

 **What kinds of justification do people make for their choices today?** "God will understand my situation".
 "It is just this time".
+We also blame it on our fallen nature, everyone is sinful.

 **Which nations descended from Lot?
 What relationship did they have to God's plan for Israel?** Moabites and Ammonites.
 Israel men began to indulge in sexual immorality with Moabite women (Numbers 25:1).
 They married Moabite women (Ruth 1:4).